ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 </info-box>

 <info-box>
 	The [`babel-preset-env`](https://github.com/babel/babel-preset-env) package lets you choose the environment that you want to support and transpiles ES6+ features to match that environment's capabilities.
-Without configuration it will produce ES5 builds.
+Without configuration, it will produce ES5 builds.
 </info-box>